clowntheArt/gw2acr-guide/index.md

 4. **filler chains** low-priority sequential actions
 5. **stunbreak chains** control recovery

-not every acr requires all layers, but this structure scales well.
+not every acr requires all layers, but this structure scales well

 ---